🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Yes, yes.
 Injuries can happen while tubing.
 Usually, it's nothing to really worry about, especially when everyone involved in the tubing day is properly instructed and wearing the proper safety gear which we'll get to in a few.

 Luckily, simple awareness can save the day.
-It can help you prepare yourself for safe tubing and prevent any serious injuries.
-That's why there's some serious research done on this topic.
+It can help you prepare yourself for safe tubing and prevent serious injuries.
+That's why some serious research has been done on this topic.

 Here are some of the most common tubing injuries according to a recent study: